contact enquiry list

 They're also useful for keeping guests entertained before your ceremony, or whilst you have your photos taken.

-Whilst DJs will also offer music in the afternoon, they'll need access to a power supply and will be unlikely to want to move between different spots.
+While DJs will also offer music in the afternoon, they'll need access to a power supply and will be unlikely to be able to move between different spots.

-Get the best of both worlds, and book a band who can provide their own DJ services, before, between and after their live sets.
-Typically a band member will DJ from a laptop equipped with virtual DJ software and thousands of tunes.
+Get the best of both worlds and book a band who can provide their own DJ services before, in between and after their live sets.
+Typically, a band member will DJ from a laptop equipped with virtual DJ software and thousands of tunes.

 The cost of booking a band with a DJ add-on will be smaller than booking a separate DJ, and you'll save on the hassle of coordinating two different acts.
 You'll also save on space (ideal if your venue is small), since both the band and the DJ will be using the same sound and lighting equipment.

-If you're going the playlist route, consider who will be keeping watch over it.
-Without a designated keeper of the iPhone, it's likely to be commandeered by various friends in varying states of sobriety throughout the night, who will probably take turns to clear the dancefloor.
+If you're going the playlist route, consider who will take charge of it.
+Without a designated keeper of the iPhone, it's likely to be commandeered by various friends in varying states of sobriety throughout the night.

 8. Repertoire